maplibre/maplibre-gl-js/developer-guides/globe.md

 ## Transformations and unprojection

-Most projection and unprojection functions from `ITransform` are adapted for globe, with some caveats.
+Most projection and unprojection functions from the transform interface are adapted for globe, with some caveats.
 The `setLocationAtPoint`function may sometimes not find a valid solution for the given parameters.